Request for Proposals: Economic Development Consultant

 • Several years of experience in economic development consulting, preferably working with communities of similar size and demographics.
 Experience in conducting comprehensive economic development and real estate research and analysis, identifying priority sectors and target industries, real estate trends, and developing economic development strategies.

-• Experience working on projects in downtown D.C. and other large U.S. cities.
+• Experience working on projects in downtown DC and other large U.S. cities.

 • Planning skills.
 Ability to think strategically and develop a comprehensive economic development strategy/action agenda that aligns with the community’s goals and objectives.
 Ability to identify potential investment opportunities and partnerships to support the implementation of the Action Agenda’s recommendations.